ashanhol/ashanhol.github.io/readme.md

     * Some lists are rendering weirdly
 * ~Music Wearables w/ WWC: What to do about unavailable video?~
     * ~I put in a placeholder image w/ the original (unavailable) link for now~
-* Organize It - ALL NECESSARY: GitHub lacks a way to Underline text that isn't links
 * PAX East - "Uh, no thanks" image in original post wasn't available
 * OneDrive API - image error